-The nonprofit sector is vital to the success of democracy in America; the rights of the people to gather through nonprofits to speak freely about public policies is essential to our country's future.
-Nonprofits serve as safe havens for people to gather to amplify their collective voices and recognize their duty to stand up and speak out for the public good and promote a more diverse, inclusive, and equitable society.
-Likewise, nonprofits share the responsibility to promote greater engagement of the citizenry, civic dialogue, open elections, and open government.
+The charitable nonprofit sector is vital to the success of democracy in America; the rights of the people to gather through them to speak freely about public policies is essential to our country's future.
+Charitable nonprofits serve as safe havens for people to gather to amplify their collective voices and recognize their duty to stand up and speak out for the public good and promote a more diverse, inclusive, and equitable society.
+Likewise, charitable nonprofits share the responsibility to promote greater engagement of the citizenry, civic dialogue, open elections, open government, and a fair, accurate, and complete census.

-The National Council of Nonprofits works to create a culture in support of nonprofit advocacy and to maintain the advocacy rights of nonprofit organizations in the following ways that promote, support, and protect nonprofit advocacy:
+The National Council of Nonprofits works to create a culture in support of charitable nonprofit advocacy and to maintain the advocacy rights of charitable nonprofit organizations in the following ways that promote, support, and protect charitable nonprofit advocacy:

-- 1. Supporting and preserving the longstanding federal policy that reserves the eligibility to receive tax-deductible charitable donations exclusively to 501(c)(3) tax-exempt organizations that refrain from participating in or intervening in any campaign on behalf of or in opposition to any candidate for public office. - 2.
-Supporting increased education about and enforcement of the prohibition against intervention or participation by section 501(c)(3) charitable organizations on behalf of or in opposition to any candidate for public office. - 3.
-Supporting and preserving the longstanding federal policy allowing 501(c)(3) nonprofits to engage in nonpartisan voter registration, voter education, and get-out-the-vote activities so long as organizations are not coordinating their activities with political campaigns, political parties, or political action committees. - 4.
-Opposing new restrictions on the advocacy rights of charitable nonprofits. - 5.
-Correcting misperceptions and educating constituencies on lobbying laws and regulations to empower 501(c)(3) nonprofits to advocate fully and freely within the law. - 6.
-Supporting an increase to the financial thresholds for nonprofit lobbying activities and the elimination of the separate and more restrictive limits on grassroots lobbying for nonprofits that have taken the Section 501(h) election.
+- 1. Supporting and preserving the longstanding federal policy that reserves the eligibility to receive tax-deductible charitable donations exclusively to charitable nonprofits that refrain from participating in or intervening in any campaign on behalf of or in opposition to any candidate for public office. - Supporting increased education about and enforcement of the prohibition against intervention or participation by section 501(c)(3) charitable organizations on behalf of or in opposition to any candidate for public office. - Supporting and preserving the longstanding federal policy allowing charitable nonprofits to engage in nonpartisan voter registration, voter education, and get-out-the-vote activities so long as organizations are not coordinating their activities with political campaigns, political parties, or political action committees. - 4.
+Opposing new restrictions on the advocacy rights of charitable nonprofits.

+- 5. Correcting misperceptions and educating constituencies on lobbying laws and regulations to empower charitable nonprofits to advocate fully and freely within the law. - 6.
+Supporting an increase to the financial thresholds for charitable nonprofit lobbying activities and the elimination of the separate and more restrictive limits on grassroots lobbying for charitable nonprofits that have taken the Section 501(h) election. - 7.
+Opposing policies and practices that prevent individuals from exercising their civic responsibilities.